As an arts student at Adelphi University, you’ll be part of a dynamic and supportive community committed to you reaching your artistic goals.

-During 2016, students got to see performances by singer-songwrit-ers Nellie McKay, Shawn Mullins, and Melissa Manchester, as well as Rosanne Cash, Kris Allen, and Kesha in 2015, all in our beautiful Performing Arts Center.
-Students also attended stagings of Picnic, Angels in America, and The Barber of Seville and plays by Eugene O’Neill and Tennessee Williams.
+During 2016 students got to see performances by singer-songwriters Nellie McKay, Shawn Mullins, and Melissa Manchester and in 2015 by Rosanne Cash, Kris Allen, and Kesha, all in our beautiful Performing Arts Center.
+Students also attended stagings of Picnic and Angels in America, a screening of The Barber of Seville, and plays by Eugene O’Neill and Tennessee Williams.

 Find your own course

 Adelphi’s College of Arts and Sciences provides a rich, well-rounded education rooted in a strong liberal arts tradition.